thursdaybw/project_status_and_logs/vscode_lando_xdebug_part_1.md

 ## Pending actions  / Next steps.

-- Continue troubleshooting the issue with hitting breakpoints in VSCode.
+- Continue troubleshooting the issue with hitting breakpoints specifically for web sessions in VSCode.
 - Adjust the plan as new requirements or changes are discovered.

 ## Recommended Next Steps